STANDARD TERMS AND CONDITIONS FOR PRODUCT VENDOR MEMBERSHIP

-In the event of termination by CIS for nonperformance by Customer, or for convenience by Customer, Customer will not be entitled to a refund of any Membership Fees or Renewal Membership Fees that have been paid by Customer to CIS.
-In the event of termination by Customer for nonperformance by CIS or for convenience by CIS, Customer will be entitled to a prorated refund of any unused Membership Fees or Renewal Membership Fees that have been paid by Customer to CIS.
+In the event of termination by CIS for nonperformance by Customer, or for convenience by Customer, Customer will not be entitled to a refund of any Membership Fee or Renewal Membership Fee that has been paid by Customer to CIS.
+In the event of termination by Customer for nonperformance by CIS or for convenience by CIS, Customer will be entitled to a prorated refund of any unused Membership Fee or Renewal Membership Fee that has been paid by Customer to CIS.

 V. CIS SecureSuite Products Provided As Is.

-CIS makes reasonable efforts to utilize and maintain the most current network security and antivirus protection programs available to screen and protect CIS’s computer programs, websites, and computer infrastructure from malware.
+CIS makes reasonable efforts to utilize and maintain the most secure programs available to screen and protect CIS’s computer programs, websites, and computer infrastructure from malware.
 However, Customer understands and agrees that CIS is providing the CIS SecureSuite Products “as is” and “as available” without any representations, warranties, or covenants of any kind whatsoever.

 VI.
-Ownership Rights of Intellectual Property and Products Reserved.
+Ownership Rights of Intellectual Property and CIS SecureSuite Products Reserved.

 Customer is not acquiring any title or ownership rights in or to any of the CIS SecureSuite Products or associated intellectual property, and full title and all ownership rights to the CIS SecureSuite Products and associated intellectual property remain the exclusive property of CIS.
-Customer further understands and agrees that the use of the Trademark in connection with this Agreement does not create any right, title or interest in or to the use of the Trademark and that all such use and goodwill associated with the Trademark will inure to the sole benefit of CIS.
-Customer further agrees that it will comply with the terms and conditions of the CIS Logos and Trademark Use Policy, found at cisecurity.org/cis-logos-and-trademark-use-policy/ as such policy may be amended from time to time.
+Customer further understands and agrees that the use of Trademarks in connection with this Agreement does not create any right, title or interest in or to the use of Trademarks and that all such use and goodwill associated with Trademarks will inure to the sole benefit of CIS.
+Customer further agrees that it will comply with the terms and conditions of the CIS Logos, Trademark and Intellectual Property Use Policy, set forth at www.cisecurity.org/cis-logos-and-trademark-use-policy/ as such Policy may be amended from time to time.
 All rights to the CIS SecureSuite Products not expressly granted in this Agreement are hereby reserved.

 VIII.
 Customer’s Responsibility to Evaluate Risks.